colettesnow/colettesnow.com/services.md

 #### What can you do with WordPress?

-### Content Management System, Blog and Forum Customisation, Theme and Plugin Development
+### Other Content Management System, Blog and Forum Customisation, Theme and Plugin Development

 While we specialise in WordPress, we can also work with the following platforms.
 If the platform you want isn't listed, get in touch and we still may be able to work with it.